halfhelix-hugh/Hosting-Shopify-app-on-Vercel-Example/README.md

 4. In `prisma/migrations/.../migration.sql`, update `"expires" DATETIME` to `"expires" TIMESTAMP(3)`;

-5. Deploy the app on Shopify partner admin "npm run deploy" and distribute it to the store(s);
+5. Deploy the app on Shopify partner admin `npm run deploy` and distribute it to the store(s);

 6. Use `npm run shopify app env show` to get `SCOPES`, `SHOPIFY_API_KEY`, and the `SHOPIFY_API_SECRET` values;